vionadjunaidy/Viona-Djunaidy_2702337602_L4BC_WADS-LAB_Week12/README.md

 # Viona-Djunaidy_2702337602_L4BC_WADS-LAB_Week12

 This document provides detailed information about the creation of the logout endpoint, integration between frontend and backend using axios and Redux Toolkit, implementation of features from the /user-info endpoint, as well as CI/CD pipeline using docker and github actions.
+The web app can be accessed through this link: https://e2425-wads-l4bcg2-viona.csbihub.id

 ### 1. Log Out Endpoint
 - **Endpoint**: `POST /api/users/logout`